FilippoGurioli-master-thesis/unity-template-project/README.md

 # unity-template-project

 A template for Unity projects.
-It contains the cutting edge features reguarding development automation providing a easy way to customize and start up quickly.
+It contains the cutting edge features regarding development automation providing a easy way to customize and start up quickly.